 The Face Reference Assets are a collection of textures and 3D objects.
-Use them when you're creating face effects in Spark AR Studio.
+Use them when you're creating face effects in Meta Spark Studio.

 When you open the downloaded files on your computer you'll see two folders: Mesh and Textures.
 The Mesh folder contains 3D meshes and head occluders in different file formats.
 The Texture folder contains 2D texture files.